-As its employees began returning to the workplace after over a year at home, the management at First Transitional Bank of Birmingham observed that most of them were staying in their comfort zones – despite repeated warnings to get out of them.
+As its employees began returning to the workplace after 18 months at home, management at Transinstitutional Brokers of Mobile, Alabama observed that most went right back to their comfort zones – despite repeated warnings to get out of them.

-“They were just too comfortable in their old zones,” says Human Resources VP Celia Minninger, who spearheaded the project.
-“We figured it would be best to simply assign them to new zones they weren’t so familiar with.”
+“They were just too comfortable going back to their old zones,” says Human Resources VP Celia Minninger, who spearheaded the project.
+“We figured it would be best to assign them to new zones they weren’t so comfortable with.”

 With so many staffers spread among 17 different locations, re-assigning the zones was a major undertaking – requiring over 50 programmers and analysts to work around the clock for two months straight.